-You can withdraw from the study at any time, before, during and after interview without giving a reason.
-If you decide this, we will delete your interview from our records until 01.12.24 (when final data analysis begins).
+You can withdraw from the study at any time, before, during and after completing the survey, without giving a reason.
+If you decide this, we will delete your survey responses from our records until 01.12.24 (when final data analysis begins).